 Acknowledgements We thank Mark Ruddy for assistance with coding and data analysis, and for preparing Figure 1.
 This research was supported by the U.S. National Science Foundation (OCE-1535007 to R.B.A.).
 This is contribution ZZZ from the Institute for Research on Global Climate Change at the Florida Institute of Technology.

-Author Contributions J.F.B. and R.B.A. conceived the study.
+Author Contributions J.F.B., R.B.A., and S.C.A. conceived the study.
 J.F.B., A.E.B., C.C, and S.A.H. performed the analysis.
 J.F.B.
 A.E.B., S.A.H. and R.B.A. interpreted the results.
 J.F.B. and R.B.A. wrote the manuscript, with substantial assistance from the other authors.
 A.E.B., E.P.P., R.v.H., and S.A.H. provided datasets.

 Author Information Reprints and permissions information is available at www.nature.com/reprints.
 The authors declare no competing financial interests.
 Readers are welcome to comment on the online version of the paper.
 Publisher’s note: Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.
 Correspondence and requests for materials should be addressed to J.F.B. (jbruno@unc.edu).